At The ELC Programme, we are fanatical about being evidence based.

 Two independent evaluations have been completed.
 One has been published.
 The second is awaiting National Institute of Health Research (NHIR) approval.

-Evaluation Of The Experience Led Commissioning For End Of Life Care Project
+Evaluation Of The Experience Led Commissioning Of End Of Life Care

 Group Consultations: Summary Of The Evidence Base